disaster37/activemq/README.md

         -P
 	webcenter/activemq:latest
 ```
-This sample lauch ActiveMQ in docker with 512 MB of memory, and then ACtiveMQ can take 2048 MB of max memory
+This sample lauch ActiveMQ in docker with 512 MB of memory, and then ActiveMQ can take 2048 MB of max memory

 ## Storage